Nicklas373/M.A.O/README.md

 - Headphone Impedance Detection

 Other application features on this app:
-- Sample Rate
+- Sample Rate (44.1 kHz - 192 kHz)
-- Bit Depth
+- Bit Depth (Float, 16 bit , 24 bit (Digital or Analog), 32 bit)
-- Audio Flags
+- Audio Flags (DIRECT, DEEP BUFFER)
+- Audio Out (Headset, Speaker, Headphone, Line Out)
+- HAL Buffer Size

 NOTE :
-- Additional features only work when using hi-res audio drivers that some app can access it (PowerAMP and Neutron) Music Player
+- this app is need root access
-- Minimum android requirement is android 7.0 (API 24)
+- minimum requirement is android 7.0 (API 24)
-- Need root access
+- Not all features on kernel will show on app, only exist features that will show
+- audio state and features will get refreshed when activity is restart, it work by dump value on kernel not based on sharedpreferences.

 Current Build :
 - Build 20190503 (WIP)
 - Build 20190505 (WIP 2nd Phase)
 - Build 20190508 (WIP 3rd Phase)
+- Build 20190509 (WIP 4th Phase)